bvillasen/power_profiling_tools/README.md

 make
 ```

-This builds the *power_measure* binary that can be run by passing the output_file to write the power measurements, the maximum time that the program will collect power in seconds, and the sampling frequency in Hz.
+This builds the *power_measure* binary that can be run by passing the output_file where the power measurements will be written, the maximum time that the program will collect power in seconds, and the sampling frequency in Hz.

 To run
 ```